What is a cloud server? Describing the features in a cloud vs server comparison

 Category 4.
 The economics of the solutions

 This advantage has a downside: the public cloud may end up being economically unviable for a company.
 In the early stages of business development, flexibility is needed in many aspects of work.
-However, as the company grows, it is important to determine which tasks would benefit from a more permanent solution - for example, a dedicated server or a private cloud with a fixed cost.
-At the same time, a public cloud can be used for temporary workloads and combined into a single system with a private cloud – this type of infrastructure is called a «hybrid cloud».
+However, as a company grows, workloads tend to stabilize and become more predictable.
+Potentially, this makes dedicated servers or private cloud more cost-effective for certain tasks.
+While the cost of such platforms cannot be adjusted dynamically, they eliminate the need for a company to constantly monitor expenses.
+At the same time, the cloud can still be used for unpredictable dynamic workloads and integrated into a single system with a server platform or private cloud.
+This type of infrastructure is called hybrid infrastructure.

 The server is a cost-effective tool for permanent tasks with stable workloads.
 If the server configuration meets the requirements of the services, this solution may be more cost effective than renting an equivalent pool of resources in the cloud.
-However, if a company cannot predict the workloads, or if the task does not require the capacities of an entire physical server, the public cloud is a good choice.
+However, when choosing between these platforms, it is important to consider how much the company could save in the long run through flexible cost control, the high fault tolerance of cloud servers, and built-in features that reduces the amount of work your IT team needs to do on a regular basis.

 Category 5.
 Security and protection measures

 Setting up a secure infrastructure based on dedicated servers is a solvable task; however, the cloud offers more protection by default.
 This allows you to save money and your technical staff’s time both at the stage of building the infrastructure and in the long term – the provider is fully responsible for the security measures they offer.
-In conclusion, the cloud is better protected than a dedicated server by default and requires less investment in security.
+In conclusion, the cloud is the winner in the cloud vs server security comparison, as the platform better protected than a dedicated server by default and requires less investment in security.

 Cloud Server